 With the HOME program, the City will use no other forms of investment other than those described in 24 CFR 92.205(b).
-As an economically distressed area, the City has been waived (100%) from its HOME matching requirement due to meeting HUD criteria and being an area affected by a Presidentially-declared disaster.
+As an economically distressed area, the City has been waived (100%) from its HOME matching requirement due to meeting HUD fiscal distress criteria and being an area significantly affected by the pandemic.
+However, the ESG program maintains its matching requirement.